 Cardiac rehabilitation is a program to help people who have heart disease.
-It is overseen by a health care provider.
+It is designed to improve heart recovery, improve your ability to function, and prepare you for future daily activities.
+It is overseen by a healthcare provider.
 People in this program may have had a heart attack or heart surgery.
-Cardiac rehabilitation can often help you get better at your daily tasks.
+Cardiac rehab can often help you get better at your daily tasks.
 It may ease your symptoms and give you a sense of well-being.

-You may be helped by cardiac rehabilitation if you have certain heart conditions or if you have had certain heart procedures.
+You may be helped by cardiac rehab if you have certain heart conditions or if you have had certain heart procedures.
 These include:

 Stable angina.
 This is chest pain caused by disease in the arteries of your heart.

 Heart attack (myocardial infarction).
-A heart attack happens when the heart itself doesn’t get enough blood.
+A heart attack happens when the heart muscle itself doesn’t get enough blood.

 Heart failure.
-This means your heart cannot pump blood as well as it should.
+This means your heart can't pump blood as well as it should.
 Your body then does not get enough blood.